dardevelin/hw/README.md

 #### Apple Silicon Changes

 This fork includes extensive modifications for Apple Silicon (ARM64) support.
-While the build system and most components work, **the game engine currently crashes at runtime** due to a deep compatibility issue between Free Pascal 3.2.2 and ARM64 macOS.
+The build system and all components now work correctly with proper code signing.

-**Status**: ⚠️ **Work In Progress** - Frontend works, game engine crashes
+**Status**: ✅ **WORKING** - Fully functional on Apple Silicon (ARM64)

 ##### Modified Files and Rationale